Gargrave

 North Yorkshire

-Gargrave is a village in the Craven former district of North Yorkshire.
+Gargrave is a village in Airedale in the former Craven district of North Yorkshire.

 The historic village, which has more than 40 listed buildings, is 4 miles north-west of Skipton.